 Reducing the amount of energy used in your home is easier than ever when conservation efforts pay you back.
-That's why we're pleased to roll out the comprehensive 2014 Residential Rebate Program:
+That's why we're pleased to roll out the comprehensive 2014 Residential Rebate Program.
+NOTE: Due to the popularity of this program, some rebates may not be available when you apply for them.
+Please check below for updates on specific rebates:

 - CFL Program—Residential Members who have an energy audit performed on their homes are eligible to receive up to $25 in CFLs to be used in their most frequently used fixtures.
 View application.

 - Energy Efficient New Home Rebate—Members who build a home with a verifiable HERS score of 60 or lower (that close after Jan.
 1, 2014) are eligible to receive a $550 rebate by submitting the certificate verifying the HERS score.
-View application.
+JULY 2014 UPDATE: All funds have been distributed, and this rebate is no longer available.

 - ENERGY STAR® Dishwasher—Residential Members who replace their existing dishwasher with an ENERGY STAR qualified (.65 EF or higher) dishwasher are eligible to receive a $15 rebate.
 Members must provide a copy of the receipt along with a copy of the Energy Guide label for verification.
 View application.